python/cpython/Doc/reference/datamodel.rst

-   Special attributes: :attr:`~definition.__name__` is the class name; :attr:`__module__` is the module name in which the class was defined; :attr:`~object.__dict__` is the dictionary containing the class's namespace; :attr:`~class.__bases__` is a tuple (possibly empty or a singleton) containing the base classes, in the order of their occurrence in the base class list; :attr:`__doc__` is the class's documentation string, or ``None`` if undefined.
+   Special attributes: :attr:`~definition.__name__` is the class name; :attr:`__module__` is the module name in which the class was defined; :attr:`~object.__dict__` is the dictionary containing the class's namespace; :attr:`~class.__bases__` is a tuple (possibly a singleton) containing the base classes, in the order of their occurrence in the base class list; :attr:`__doc__` is the class's documentation string, or ``None`` if undefined.